-If you're regularly riding to the city but your owrkplace doesn't have a shower or anywhere to park your bike, you should consider checking out one of the cycle centres.
+If you're regularly riding to the city but your workplace doesn't have a shower or anywhere to park your bike, you should consider checking out one of the cycle centres.

-Brisbane City Council is indertaking an initiative to encourage cycling in Brisbane City through the construction of three "cycle centres", offering secure bicycle parking as well as shower facilities and services such as washing,
+Brisbane City Council offers Cycle Centres which have secure bicycle parking as well as shower facilities and services such as towel laundering.

-Each cycle centre has been leased out to contractors to run, so each have their own pricing and perks.
+Each cycle centre is leased out to a contractor to run, so each have their own pricing and perks.
 Generally you can subscribe for a yearly or monthly fee, or pay a little more for a single day's use of the facilities.
 It's convenient for commuters and recreational cyclists alike.

 King George Square